Table of Contents

 - Which person in the team would you like to know better?

-1-1 Meeting Questions for Evaluating your Own Leadership
+1-1 Meeting Questions for evaluating your own leadership

-The following 1-to-1 employee review questions should help you.
+The following 1-to-1 questions should help you.

 - What am I doing that stands in the way of your best possible performance?